gaultier/blog/optimization-tales-cockroachdb-part1.md

 Tags: SQL, Optimization, CockroachDB
 ---

+*This is part 1, there will be more SQL optimization stories in the same vein.*

 It all started one morning, I opened Slack as usual to start my working day, only to find a message from the CTO:

 > Hello this query reads like 700k rows